eSkore-App/.github/profile/README.md

 ## 🎮 About eSkore

-eSkore is a comprehensive tournament management solution built specifically for esports organizers, teams, and players.
+eSkore is a comprehensive tournament management solution built specifically for Soccer organizers, teams, and players.
 Our platform streamlines the entire process from registration to results, offering real-time scoring, statistics, and audience engagement features.

 ## 🚀 Our Mission